Azure/multimodal-ai-llm-processing-accelerator/README.md

 This solution accelerator deploys multiple resources.
 Evaluate the cost of each component prior to deployment.

+The base cost of the solution is the cost to host the Function App, plus the Web app and private endpoints (if they are enabled).
+The cost of the default Premium App Service plan is approximately $60 USD/month (depending on your region), multiplied by 2 if you also deploy the demo web app.
+Once you start using the solution, your cost will then be based purely on your usage of each of the backend services (OpenAI, Document Intelligence, Speech, Language, Content Understanding).

-The following are links to the pricing details for some of the resources:
+The following are links to the pricing details for all resources:

 - [Azure OpenAI service pricing](https://azure.microsoft.com/pricing/details/cognitive-services/openai-service/).
 - [Azure Content Understanding pricing](https://azure.microsoft.com/en-au/pricing/details/content-understanding/)